-- First, ensure the water is connected to storage tanks, the system is filled with water and all valves between the tanks and the water heater are open. - Open the cold side and hot side water isolation valve fully at the inlets to the water heater. - Switch on the electrical supply at the isolating switch to the water heater.
+- First, ensure the water is connected to storage tanks, the system is filled with water and all valves between the tanks and the water heater are open - Open the cold side and hot side water isolation valve fully at the inlets to the water heater. - Switch on the electrical supply at the isolating switch to the water heater.

 Note: The water heater may not turn on immediately when it is first switched on, if it is switched on within 20 minutes to 2 hours of it having been switched off at the isolating switch, or the heat pump has just completed a heating cycle.
 The water heater will wait until the conditions for start-up are favourable in order to protect the compressor from damage.
 This may take up to 20 minutes to 2 hours.
+The auxiliary booster will operate instead of the heat pump if the heat pump is in fault or sufficient energy is not available from the chiller.